Fighting fire with fire underused in US West despite goals

 Most states and federal agencies in the U.S. West have ambitious goals they don’t achieve, said Crystal Kolden, a University of Idaho forest and fire science professor whose study concluded that not enough prescribed fires are being done in the region.

-“They know they need to be doing more prescribed fire, they want to be doing more prescribed fire,” Kolden said.
+“They know they need to be doing more prescribed fire, they want to be doing more prescribed fire,” she said.
 “They are simply unable to accomplish that.”

 Opponents cite the threat to wildlife and release of greenhouse gases.
 In California, some environmentalists opposed intentional burns because they can destroy natural drought-tolerant shrubs and replace them with flammable invasive weeds and grasses.